-When you have sustained a workplace injury, establishing negligence is only necessary when you file a common law claim for damages.
+When you have sustained a workplace injury, establishing employer negligence is only necessary when you file a WorkCover common law claim for damages.

-As we discussed in one of our previous posts, filing a statutory claim under the “no-fault” scheme is always the first step in claiming compensation for a work related injury in Queensland.
-After the statutory claim has been lodged, accepted by WorkCover (or the relevant self-insurer) and a Notice of Assessment issued, only then can you file a common law claim.
+As we discussed in one of our previous posts, filing a WorkCover statutory compensation claim under the “no-fault” scheme is always the first step in claiming compensation for a work related injury in Queensland.
+After the statutory compensation claim has been lodged and accepted by WorkCover (or the relevant self-insurer) and a Notice of Assessment issued, only then can you file a WorkCover common law claim.

-Establishing employer negligence (or liability) is critical to making a common law claim for damages as you are not entitled to damages where your employer was not negligent.
+Establishing employer negligence (or liability/fault) is critical to making a WorkCover common law claim for damages as you are not entitled to damages where your employer was not negligent.
 In order to successfully establish employer negligence, you must satisfy the following elements:

 - That your employer owed you a duty of care;